sharetribe/sharetribe/README.md

 Sharetribe's open source version supports payments using [Braintree Marketplace](https://www.braintreepayments.com/features/marketplace).
 To enable payments with Braintree you need to have a legal business in The United States.
 You can sign up for Braintree [here](https://signups.braintreepayments.com/).
 Then you need to create a new row to the payment gateways table with your Braintree merchant_id, master_merchant_id, public_key, private_key and client_side_encryption_key.

 Right now PayPal payments are only available in marketplaces hosted at [Sharetribe.com](https://www.sharetribe.com), because they require special permissions from PayPal.
-We aim to bring support for PayPal payments also to the open source version of Sharetribe in the future.
+We hope to bring support for PayPal payments also to the open source version of Sharetribe in the future.

 ## Updating